substrait-io/bft/supplemental/arithmetic/multiply.md

 If an overflow occurs then an integer value will be returned.
 The value is undefined.
 It may be any integer and can change from engine to engine or even from row to row within the same query.
-The only constraint is that it must be a valid value for the result type class (e.g. subtracting two int16 cannot yield an int32 on overflow)
+The only constraint is that it must be a valid value for the result type class (e.g. multiplying two int16 cannot yield an int32 on overflow)

 #### SATURATE